 - A low-carb diet can improve blood glucose control and aid weight loss, which are both important in the prevention and treatment of type 2 diabetes.

-This increase in satiety and reduction in the blood glucose fluctuations reduces overall hunger and therefore lowers our overall food intake throughout the day.
+This increase in satiety and reduction in blood glucose fluctuations reduces overall hunger and therefore lowers our overall food intake throughout the day.

 So, looking at this process simply: 1) we eat more carbohydrates, 2) these release more glucose into the bloodstream, 3) we need more insulin to get the glucose into the cells, 4) this increased insulin response leads to increased fat storage and weight gain.

 Initial weight loss is partly due to water loss, but fat loss also occurs.
 In terms of maintaining this diet in the long run, research suggests that a low-carb diet is the most effective way to lose weight and keep it off.

-A study comparing the weight loss over 2 years between low-fat, low-carb, and Mediterranean diets demonstrated that all diets produce short term weight loss, with low-carb producing the most.
+A study comparing the weight loss over two years between low-fat, low-carb, and Mediterranean diets demonstrated that all diets produce short-term weight loss, with low-carb producing the most.